UoB-COMSM0110/2024-group-19/README.md

 ## Use-Case Specifications

 *Login use case*

 >System shows: Login page display

->User input: login parameters
+>User input: login parameters for score-board

->System checks: checks the parameters with the existing users

-> If login parameter exist, match the game login with their account.
-Else, show user another page for new log in / register account.
+*Difficulty level choosing use case*
+>use mouse to choose level of difficulty for game

+*Lore use case*
+>use arrow buttons or 'Enter' to move between lore and instructions
+>System shows: instructions of game, highlighting the instruction on the oxygen endurance bar, how to move and shoot and the aim of the game.

 *Entered main page of game*

->Show the details of user’s game (levels/ existing highscore/ start game button )

 >User inputs: 'enter' as start game button

->System shows: instructions of game, highlighting the instruction on the oxygen endurance bar, how to move and shoot and the aim of the game.

 >User starts playing using WASD, and the automatic gun shoots through aiming with a mouse